discordx-ts/discordx/packages/di/README.md

 # 📖 Introduction

-Dependency injection service with TSyringe support.
+Dependency injection service with TSyringe and typedi support.

 # 💻 Installation